PSYCHOLOGICAL SUSPENSE / DARK FANTASY

-Comps: DORIAN GRAY meets VERTIGO
+Comps: DORIAN GRAY meets REBECCA

-Dennis Haseley is the critically-acclaimed author of twenty books, including novels for adults, middle grade and YA readers, and picture book texts.
+Dennis Haseley is the critically acclaimed author of twenty books, including novels for adults, middle grade and YA readers, and picture book texts.

 His six novels have brought critical comparisons to the work of Natalie Babbitt, Robert Cormier, David Lynch, and Oscar Wilde.